Wesbest/KubernetesForEveryone/README.md

 Image source: https://hub.docker.com/r/pengbai/docker-supermario/
 Don't reinvent the wheel.
 Use our templates. https://github.com/Wesbest/KubernetesForEveryone/tree/master/Templates Use Nano as an editor in Cloudshell.
 For the CommandF00  masters among us use vim!
+&nbsp;

-Requirements:
+Requirements: &nbsp;

-Create a deployment with 2 pods.
+Create a deployment with 2 pods. &nbsp;

-Create a services with type LoadBalancer and re-use your public ip adress.
+Create a services with type LoadBalancer and re-use your public ip adress. &nbsp;

 Expose the application on port 8080

 &nbsp;
 ### The End
 Well that's about it.
-Raise your hands if you have questions!
+Rais your hands if you have questions!